havogt/yoda/docs/user_manual.rst

 The external project files
 -----------------------------

-Each cmake call to ``mchbuild_find_package`` will first try to find a cmake config file of the project, in the cmake search paths
-(``CMAKE_MODULE_PATH```or user provided ``-Dpack_DIR=<>`` paths).
+Each cmake call to ``yoda_find_package`` will first try to find a cmake config file of the project, in the cmake search paths (``CMAKE_MODULE_PATH```or user provided ``-Dpack_DIR=<>`` paths).
 If the package is not found, it will then try to clone or download the package and compile it before continue processing the rest of the bundle.